This page is based mainly on information from Jiang Fung Wong and Alexey Lobashev.

 Apart from the fact that there are only four noble combinations, and that general+marshal form the highest pair, the ranking is the same as in Giog above.
 As in Giog, it is illegal to play a marshal or general in the first or last trick.

-Each of the other players then places face down the same number of tiles as the player who led to the trick.
-So long as they play the correct number of tiles and do not include a marshal or general if it is the first or last trick, there is no other restriction on what tiles they play.
+Each of the other players then places face down the same number of pieces as the player who led to the trick.
+So long as they play the correct number of pieces and do not include a marshal or general if it is the first or last trick, there is no other restriction on what pieces they play.
 When all are ready, all players turn face up the pieces they have played, and the highest combination of the same type as the one that was led wins the trick.
 The winner takes all the pieces led to the trick and leads any valid combination to the next trick.

 In case of a tie, all the pieces are temporarily set aside and will be given to whichever player wins the next trick.
 After a tied trick the same player leads again.
 Presumably if the last trick is tied the pieces played to it (and any other pieces set aside from the previous trick(s)) belong to nobody.